eda-ricercatore/gulyas-scripts/notes/python.md

-Tasks that I want to do, but can't yet:
+Tasks that I want to do, but can't yet (or have yet to try):
 + Create, define, and use my own *Python* packages, from any *Python* script.
 	Determine the importance and usefulness packages, with respect to